jellystyle/ios-other/README.md

 ## Requirements

-This app uses [StaticTables](https://github.com/jellybeansoup/ios-statictables), an open source library I wrote to easily manipulate table views.
-It's linked as a submodule, which needs to be pulled before the app will build.
+This app uses [CocoaPods](https://cocoapods.org) for managing external dependencies.
+To build the app you'll first need to run `pod install` from Terminal to download the required dependencies and prepare them for building the project.

-The app itself is written in Swift 2.0, and at this point, requires Xcode 7.
+The app itself is written in Swift 2.3, and at this point, requires Xcode 8.

 ## Released under the BSD License